cablelabs/lpwanserver/docs/overview/architecture.md

 ### Public Data

-- **Users** -  Usernames and passwords to log in to the system.
+- **Users** -  Usernames and passwords are used to log in to the system.
 Users can be "Admin", which gives them global rights to access and modify records.
-Normal users have permission to access and modify data that they've created.
+Normal users have the permissions needed to manage applications and devices.

 - **Applications** - The functional grouping of Devices that all serve essentially the same purpose, reporting the data back to a remote server.